CSC 444 - Data Visualization (Fall 2025)

 Midterm Examination (15% of total grade)

 A midterm exam will be held in class on Oct.
-23, 2024 02:00 PM, and it will cover all material discussed in class prior to the date of the examination.
+27, 2025, and it will cover all material discussed in class prior to the date of the examination.
+It will be administered on Gradescope.

 Final Examination (20% of total grade)